Men I Trust: 2017–2021: Oncle Jazz and Forever Live Sessions

 On May 10, 2017, Men I Trust released the single "You Deserve This" alongside a music video filmed in Bucharest, Romania.
 This was followed by the singles "Tailwhip" on August 18, and "I Hope to Be Around" on November 10, with accompanying music videos.
 On February 28, 2018, they released the single "Show Me How" along with a music video.
 In 2018, they embarked on a North American tour.
 They performed at the Coachella Valley Music and Arts Festival on April 14 and 21, 2019.
 They also performed at Lollapalooza on August 3, 2019.

-In November 29, 2018, the group announced their third studio album Oncle Jazz, which released on September 13, 2019.
-The album had initially been scheduled to release in February 2019, but was delayed multiple times due to the band's touring schedule and so they could ensure that it was ready.
+On November 29, 2018, the group announced their third studio album Oncle Jazz, which released on September 13, 2019.
+The album had initially been scheduled for release in February 2019, but was delayed multiple times due to the band's touring schedule and so they could ensure that it was ready.
 Eight of the twelve singles released since their previous album were reworked and included on this album.

 In a conversation with writer Nick Fulton for Billboard, the band noted that the green, solitary confines of rural Quebec were influential in shaping how the album sounded.
-Proulx stated "It put us in a really different creative mood and we were able to focus more, because there’s nothing to do outside of the house except for walking and thinking about music,” Oncle Jazz was long listed for the 2020 Polaris Music Prize.
+Proulx stated "It put us in a really different creative mood and we were able to focus more, because there's nothing to do outside of the house except for walking and thinking about music."
+Oncle Jazz was long-listed for the 2020 Polaris Music Prize.

-In 2020, Men I Trust released the first live album Forever Live Sessions featuring songs from Oncle Jazz and other work.
+In 2020, Men I Trust released their first live album, Forever Live Sessions, featuring songs from Oncle Jazz and other work.
 On June 16, 2021, they were featured in an episode of the NPR web series Tiny Desk (Home) Concert recorded in Quebec.